FlorentLM/mokap/README.md

 #### Arduino

 Any Arduino board should be compatible.
-You just have to flash your Arduino board with one of the two provided firmwares, located in `mokap/triggers/arduino_firmware`.
+You just have to flash it with one of the two provided firmwares (located in `mokap/triggers/arduino_firmware`).

 - `trigger_millis_v1.ino`: Good precision, jitter is in the microsecond order.
 Supports any frequency and any duty cycle.
 - `trigger_tone_v1.ino`: Highest precision, jitter is negligible (nanosecond).
 Only supports 50% duty rate, and frequencies >= 31 Hz on 16 MHz boards (Arduino Uno for instance).